loks0n/supreme-drop-bot/README.md

 1. Shrink cx_freeze compile size, by selecting/ using less packages.
 2. Wait until Drop function.
 3. Save Product list in json.
+4. Allow user to choose which browser/driver to use in selenium.

 <p align="center">
 Made money from this bot?
 Buy me a coffee!